2. How one can achieve true repentance

 While following God, because of their foolishness and ignorance and due to their various corrupt dispositions, people often reveal themselves to be disobedient, and they misunderstand or even resent God.
 They go astray, and some even become negative and slacken in their work, resenting God and losing their faith.
 Disobedient behaviors often arise over various stages of people’s lives.
 They have God in their hearts and know He is at work, yet they sometimes cannot get their heads around that fact.
 Though they are able to submit superficially, they simply cannot accept it deep down.
 What makes it evident that deep down they cannot accept it?
 One way this manifests is that, despite knowing everything, they are simply unable to put aside what they have done and come before God to admit to their mistakes and say, “God, I was wrong.
 I won’t act like that anymore.
 I will seek Your will and do as You’d have me do.
 I didn’t use to heed You; I was immature, disobedient, and foolish.
 I know that now.”
 With what attitude do people admit to their mistakes?
 (They want to make a turnaround.)
 If people have conscience and sense, and yearn for the truth, yet they never know to make a turnaround in their mistakes, believing instead that the past is past and feeling certain that they are never wrong, then what sort of disposition does this show?
 What sort of behavior?
 What is the essence of such behavior?
 Such people are hardened and, come what may, that is the path they will follow.
 God does not like such people.
 What did Jonah say when he first expressed God’s words to the Ninevites? (“Yet forty days, and Nineveh shall be overthrown” (Jon 3:4).)
 How did the Ninevites react to these words?
 As soon as they saw that God was going to destroy them, they took up sackcloth and ashes, and hastened to confess their sins to Him.
 This is what it means to repent.
 Such repentance presents man with an enormous opportunity.
 What opportunity is that?
 It is the opportunity to keep on living.
 Without such repentance, it would be hard for you to continue forward, whether in your performance of duty or in your search for salvation.
 At every stage—whether when God is disciplining or chastening you, or when He is reminding and exhorting you—as long as a conflict has occurred between you and God, yet you continue to cling to your own ideas, viewpoints, and attitudes, then even though your steps are headed forward, the conflict between you and God, your misunderstandings and resentment of Him, and your rebelliousness will not be rectified, and, if you do not make a turnaround, then God, for His part, will eliminate you.
 Though you have not let go of the duty at hand, and are able to uphold it, and though you have accepted God’s commission and are loyal to it, there will forever remain by you the knot of the dispute that has arisen between you and God.
 If you do not untie it, or let go of it, and instead continue to believe that God is mistaken and that you have been wronged, then this means you have not made a turnaround.
 Why does God place such importance on making a turnaround for people?
 With what attitude should a created being regard the Creator?
 An attitude that acknowledges that the Creator is right, no matter what He does.
 If you do not acknowledge this, that the Creator is the truth, the way, and the life will be but hollow words to you.
 If they are but hollow words to you, will God still be able to save you?
 He will not.
 You would be unqualified; God does not save people like you.
 There are some who say, “God asks that people be repentant, and that they know to make a turnaround.
 Well, in many things, I haven’t made a turnaround.
 Do I still have time to do it?”
 Yes, there is still time.
 Additionally, some say, “In what things do I have to make a turnaround?
 Things in the past are gone and forgotten.”
 If your disposition does not change even for a single day, and if even a single day goes by without your coming to know what in your actions does not accord with the truth and what cannot accord with God, then that knot that exists between you and God has not yet been untied; the matter has not been resolved, nor has it passed.
 This disposition is within you; this idea, viewpoint, and attitude is inside you.
 As soon as the right circumstances appear, this viewpoint of yours will once again emerge, and your conflict with God will flare up.
 Thus, though you may not rectify the past, you must rectify things that will happen in the future.
 How are they to be rectified?
 You must make a turnaround and put aside your ideas and intentions.
 Once you have this intent, yours will naturally also be an attitude of submission.
 However, to speak a bit more precisely, this actually refers to people making a turnaround in their attitude toward God, the Creator; it is a recognition and affirmation of the fact that the Creator is the truth, the way, and the life.
 If you can turn yourself around, this demonstrates that you can put aside those things you think are right, or those things that mankind—which is corrupt—thinks collectively to be right; and, instead, you are acknowledging that God’s words are the truth and positive things.
 If you can have this attitude, it proves your recognition of the identity of the Creator and of His essence.
 This is how God views the issue, and He therefore considers it especially important. …

 In those matters in which people have failed to stay in their proper places, and have failed to accomplish what they ought to—that is to say, when they fail in their duty—it will become a constant preoccupation with them.
 This is an exceedingly practical problem, and one that has to be resolved.
 So how to resolve it?
 What kind of attitude should people have?
 Before all else, they must be willing to reform themselves.
 And how should this willingness to reform be put into practice?
 Say there’s someone who, having been a leader for twenty years, is replaced because they are of poor caliber, not fit for the job, and incapable of doing real work.
 After being replaced, they become extremely negative.
 Of what does this negativity consist?
 If, after being replaced, they are still able to perform their duty to an acceptable standard, and are loyal and obedient, and willing to reform, what should they do?
 How should they behave?
 First of all, they should say, “God was right to do as He did.
 My caliber is so very poor, and all these years, I’ve done no real work and instead only held up the work of the house of God and the brothers’ and sisters’ entry into life.
 I’m lucky that God did not expel me outright.
 I’ve really been pretty shameless, hanging onto my position all this time and even believing myself to have done such marvelous work.”
 To be able to feel self-loathing and a sense of remorse: Is it or is it not an expression of the willingness to reform?
 Firstly, if they are able to put this into practice, it means they are willing.
 Secondly, if they say, “I am of poor caliber, and did not do a good job before.
 So what can I do now?
 In one’s faith, their duty doesn’t consist only of being a leader.
 Whatever I can do, I should do it.
 If I can write articles, I should write articles, and if I can water newcomers, then I should water newcomers.
 God asks that humanity perform their duty to an acceptable standard, so I should reach for this, too,” then this is another expression of that willingness.
-Here’s another thing: They may say, “All these years that I’ve been a leader, I have always striven for the blessings of status, and to preach doctrine, and to equip myself with doctrine; I did not strive for entry into life, and I did not understand what it is to obey.
+Here’s another thing: They may say, “All these years that I’ve been a leader, I have always striven for the benefits of status, and to preach doctrine, and to equip myself with doctrine; I did not strive for entry into life, and I did not understand what it is to obey.
 Only now that I’ve been replaced do I see just how inadequate and lacking I am.
 God did the right thing, and I must obey.
 In the past, I had status, and people treated me well; they would surround me wherever I went.
 Now no one takes any notice of me, and I am hated, loathed, and forsaken; this too is my due, it is the retribution I deserve.
 Moreover, how could a created being have any status before God?
 Status is neither the end nor the destination; what God has commissioned me with is for me to fulfill my duty, and I should do whatever I can.
 In another regard, I should have an attitude of obedience toward the arrangements of God and the work arrangements of the house of God.
 Although obedience may be hard, I needs must obey; God is right to do as He does, and even supposing I had thousands, tens of thousands, of excuses, none of them would be the truth.
 I’m better off obeying!”
 Without exception, these are all expressions of the willingness to reform.
 And if one were to possess all of these, how might God appraise such a person?
 God would say that this is a person of conscience and reason.
 Is this assessment high?
 (Yes.)
 It is not overly high; having conscience and reason alone falls short of the standard for being made perfect by God—but as far as this kind of person is concerned, it’s already no small accomplishment.
 After that, how you go about your pursuit and make God change His opinion of you will depend on what path you take.

 Excerpted from “Only by Resolving One’s Notions Can One Enter the Right Track of Believing in God (3)” in Records of Talks of Christ of the Last Days